How to connect MKRWAN 1300 and MKRWAN 1310 to The Things Network (TTN)

 In the application creation process online, you need to input the EUI value of your board, this allows TTN to recognize your board and associate it properly with your applications.
 To read that number you need the First Configuration sketch that is available in the examples of the MKRWAN libarary.
 Upload it to the board and open the Serial Monitor: in the first lines you will find out the board's EUI made of 8 hex numbers.

 Log into the TTN with the credential created during the registration process.
-Access your Console and click on the Applications big icon and select add application in the following page.
+Access your landing page and click the Create an application button, or Go to applications if you already have one created.

 You get to the main template for applications, where you have to create an Application ID that is a string of lower case text that will identify the application on the TTN.
-Next is the ‘’Description’’ field where you put a text that describes your application.
-The third field is generated by the service and the last field is chosen from a drop down list of the available handlers.
-Choose the handler for your area.
+You can then enter a name for your application.
+Next is the ‘'Description'' field where you put a text that describes your application.

-Click on the icon to get to the Devices list and then on your registered board.
-In this page you have an overview of the device’s settings and, most important, you have the Application EUI and App Key.
+When you have finished registering your device, you will be taken to the device overview page.
+On the overview page, you have the Application EUI and App Key.
 These two groups of eight and sixteen hex numbers are needed for every connection to the TTN and our FirstConfiguration sketch requires them to work.
-Before we go ahead, go to settings of the device and select OTAA as the activation method if you have ABP in the device overview page.

 The sketch asks in sequence for APP EUI and APP KEY.
 If you have the browser open and logged into the TTN on the same machine, you can easily copy and paste from the device's overview page to the console; use the little icon on the right of each field for an easy ‘'copy to clipboard''.
 If you can't do the copy and paste, you may reveal the App Key clicking on the eye on the left of the field to make it visible and write EUI and Key on paper.